juliaketchh/capstone_M_CS4273Spring2025/README.md

 #### Phase 5: Final Presentation (Week 13)
 - Prepare documentation and project presentation materials.
 - Demonstrate the application’s features and functionality.

+### Progress
+- Designs have been created using Figma and we are currently working on building it out with React
+- The backend has been set up and we will continue to create new API endpoints as needed while we develop the UI

+## Setup Instructions
+Please navigate to the individual folders backend and frontend.
+Follow instructions in respective directories to run the application.

 ---
 #### Contributors | Group M